List of Banach spaces

 In the mathematical field of functional analysis, Banach spaces are among the most important objects of study.
 In other areas of mathematical analysis, most spaces which arise in practice turn out to be Banach spaces as well.

 Classical Banach spaces

 According to Diestel (1984), the classical Banach spaces are those defined by Dunford & Schwartz (1958), which is the source for the following table.

+Glossary of symbols for the table below: